mattjlewis/diozero/docs/InputDevices.md

     *float* **getDistanceCm** ()

-    : Read distance, range 10 to 80cm.
+    : Read distance in centimetres, range 10 to 80cm.